rweigel/tflab/README.md

 The functions called for the following may be user-defined.

-* Time domain windowing using any function available in MATLAB's Signal Processing Toolbox (see `help window` for a list)
+* Time domain windowing using any function available in MATLAB's Signal Processing Toolbox (e.g., Hamming, see `help window` for a list)
 * Prewhitening using `filter()` or `yulewalker()`
-* Multiple regression methods (Ordinary Least Squares, Total Least Squares, Weighted, Robust).
+* Multiple regression methods (Ordinary Least Squares, Total Least Squares, Weighted Least Squares, Robust Regression).
 Some methods have multiple implementations.
 For example, MATLAB's `robustfit()` can be used or an implementation based on references cited in the MT literature can be used.
-* Computing $Z$ for time windows and averaging Z (e.g., "stacking")
+* Computing $Z$ for time windows and then averag to get composite $Z$ (e.g., "stacking")
 * Computing DFTs in time windows and computing Z based on combined frequency bins.
 * Binning of frequencies using log and linear windows.
 (See `evalfreq()`.)